jumpinjackie/forge-e33-mod/design/BLUE.md

 ```
 3U
 Enchantment
-You may have this enchantment enter as a copy of any permanent on the battlefield, except it is an enchantment in addition to its other types and has "When this enchantment leaves the battlefield, create a Chroma token (It's an artifact with "{T}, Sacrifice this token: Add one mana of any color.
+You may have this enchantment enter as a copy of any permanent on the battlefield, except it is an enchantment in addition to its other types and has "When this enchantment leaves the battlefield, create a Chroma token (It's an artifact with "{T}, Sacrifice this artifact: Add one mana of any color.
 Spend this mana only to cast a Nevron, Gestral or Expeditioner spell.")"
 ```

 [card implementation](../custom/cards/v/verisimilitude.txt)